-Countless slips and falls happen every year.
+Commercial liability with countless slips and falls happen every year.
 Occasionally, these incidents are not any particular person’s fault—rather, unavoidable accidents, products of poor timing.
 But in most cases, a slip and fall injury could have been prevented but wasn’t.
 This failure to prevent an accident is referred to as negligence.
 By law, the owner or occupier of a premises has a duty to uphold a certain standard of care, taking all reasonable measures to ensure that the property is safe and that preventable accidents do not occur.

-Standard of Care for Commercial Properties
+Commercial Liability: Standard of Care for Commercial Properties

 On commercial property, there should be a system of inspection in place.
 Detailed documentation of said system, including checklists, material safety data sheets, and emergency procedures, should be not only available but easily located.
 There should also be a system in place for ensuring that inspections are done at regular intervals, with the findings of each inspection recorded for later reference if need be.
 If you are the owner or manager of a business, the accurate keeping of said records could make a major difference if you are sued for negligence.